 At BodEvolve Bariatric, patients receive a full and personalized experience under the guidance of seasoned surgeons such as Dr Clayton Frenzel and Dr. Brian Holt.
 Together, their experience gives patients the best chance at a successful medical and aesthetic transformation.

-- Healing processes in bariatric patients
+- Healing in the case of bariatric patients

 Surgical Procedures Often Needed Post-Weight Loss Surgery